esteinig/sketchy/README.md

 What's going on here?

-In the heatmap in the left plot, the highest-ranking (descending) raw sum of shared hashes queries against the database sketch are shown and colored.
+In the heatmap, the highest-ranking (descending) raw sum of shared hashes queries against the database sketch are shown and colored.
 Gray colors in the beginning represent feature values not in the ultimate highest-ranking five and demosntrates uncertainty in the initial predictions.
 On the other hand, increasing homogenous color represents certainty in the prediction as the scores are updated.

 In the middle plot, the ranked sum of shared hashes (`ssh`) are evaluated by aggregating the sum of their ranked sum of shared hashes (`sssh`) by feature value, from which stability breakpoints are calculated (vertical lines) i.e. where the highest scoring feature value remains the highest scoring for `x` reads.
 In the example this defaults to 1000 reads, so no breakpoints were detected (set to 0) as the prediction was limited to 1000 reads total - these breakpoints are included in the `prefix.data.tsv` output file.
 Legend items and colors are ordered according to rank; a straight, uncontested line for a dominant feature value score indicates certainty the same as  homogenous color in the heatmap.